terzurumluoglu/ng-memento/README.md

 it's unstable yet.
 Stable version will be released soon.

-ng-memento helps your application to be faster by preventing the same http requests from being called again in your Angular project.
+ng-memento makes your application to be faster by preventing the same http requests from being called again in your Angular project.

 ## Angular17